 Elected by, and directly accountable to, the Activities Subcommittee.

+The length of the service commitment will be 1 year.

-Takes meeting minutes and distributes within 1 week to all members of the Activities Subcommittee and other interested persons in an appropriate manner.
+Takes meeting minutes and distributes within four days to all members of the Activities Subcommittee and other interested persons in an appropriate manner.

 Maintains an archive of all physical and electronic documents for the Activities Subcommittee, and has these documents available at the Activities Subcommittee meetings.